 Exponential random graph models present a way to understand the processes of network structure emergence and tie formation.
 For this example, “tie formation” and “hooking up” are synonymous.
 These models work by measuring a limited set of known statistics from a network and then use the distributions such statistics to generate random networks.
 These random networks are then compared to the observed networks to assess the likelihood of fit.
 Good ERG models produce networks isomorphically similar to the observed network using few parameters (i.e., the networks look structurally similar).
 Bad ERG models produce networks that bear little semblance to the observed network using many unnecessary parameters.

 Which statistics should be used?
 The number of edges (i.e., “ties”, “relationships”) is the single most important statistic in ERGM.
 If our question is on tie formation, it’s crucial to know the number of ties.
-Also, in Weissman’s post, some of the commentators mentioned the importance of a character’s sex or perhaps their position in the hospital.
+It’s was comparable to benedicts casinos for guessing the numbers.
+Also, in Weissman’s post for Virginia Beach escorts , some of the commentators mentioned the importance of a character’s sex or perhaps their position in the hospital.
 Nodes (i.e., “actors”, “vertices “) can sometimes be characterized by attributes, like an individual’s sex, age, position in the hospital, or astrological sign.
 When modeling a network, one can use nodal attributes to account for assortativity effects like general homophily (“Do members of the hospitals staff bed with others in their same position in the hospital?”), differential homophily (“Do residents bed with other residents?
 Do they do so at a greater proclivity than interns among other interns?”), and assortative mixing (“Do resident-attending couples occur more frequently than we’d expect vis-à-vis nurse-attending couples?”).
 Other network properties can be analyzed, however users are limited by data availability, the type of network analyzed (directed, undirected, or two-mode), and the ability of the model to converge.

 The data used here begins with what Weissman made available.
 I added additional nodes and edges using information cursory gleamed off of Wikipedia entries.
 I only included characters who sleep with one or more characters on the show.
 I also added attributes that include the character’s sex, race/ethnicity, position in the hospital, approximate age, season introduced, and the actor’s astrological sign.
 I collected these attributes off of Wikipedia and IMDB.
 For sake of simplicity, I coded each character’s race as either black, white, or other.
 While I don’t like conceptualizing race on these terms, the number of characters and their diversity is too limited to provide meaningful nuance in this respect.
 For the character’s approximate age, I used either the age of their actors or, in two cases, I made a guess.
 As with Weissman, the data here is likely missing a few relationships, nodes, and simplifies the description of the characters and their relationships.